meaxsom/meaxsom.github.io/content/posts/finding-my-way/index.md

 - Co-workers are great
 - Company builds amazing homes and produces incredible millwork

 That's the primary list.
 On the more abstract end, there's a freedom with development work I've not had in a long, long time.
 It's easy to get lost in developing a really nice solution/extension/update/feature that meets a defined need and having an immediate feedback from your userbase.
 Not having to produce software that's the front-line, money making asset is something completely new.
 It is nice being in a supportive/behind the scenes role.
-As my carear starts winding down it's a wonderful, creative, stress reduced niche to be in.
+At the moment, it's a wonderful, creative, stress reduced niche to be in.

 Some things that are peaking my interest as my roll starts to evolve beyond just developing database solutions:
 - Learning [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.4)